jhsu79/chefskiss/README.md

 5. On the home page, you can view all the details about the restaurants you've saved.
 <img width="1479" alt="Screenshot 2023-09-11 at 10 23 17 PM" src="https://github.com/jhsu79/chefskiss/assets/137417888/0cfad567-0df0-4df5-975c-0ae78ccb6ce8">

-6. On each restaurant, you can also add your own impressions.
+6. On each restaurant, you can also add your own impressions or remove the restaurant from your list.
 <img width="1496" alt="Screenshot 2023-09-11 at 10 21 33 PM" src="https://github.com/jhsu79/chefskiss/assets/137417888/0360fc8e-7f17-4fee-99c1-d07726377946">